Born in Hyogo in 1982

-Graduated with a BA in Oil painting from Musashino Art University in 2001.
+Graduated with a BA in Department of Intermedia Art from Tokyo University of the Arts in 2008

 Reasons for the Award

 While Takeuchi's work seems to respond to recent social events in Japan, it is consistent in its concern with the ways in which memory is passed on, the nature of materials as media, and people's passivity to them.
 His creative practice is highly regarded for its emotional impact and its willingness to engage deeply with the exploration of individual and collective forms of memory.
 In the new proposal presented here, he questions the ethics of remote technologies, looking at the blindness of remote attacks and a growing dependence on digital media as a source of information.
 His work presents an awareness of issues that have the potential to be shared by many more people beyond contexts specific to Japan.